RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/Deploying-your-Web-Connection-Application.md

-﻿This section of the documentation provides reference documentation that covers specific topics.
+This section of the documentation provides reference documentation that covers specific topics.

 If you'd rather read a single sequential article that describes the entire publishing process from setting up a virtual machine and Windows Server all the way to full deployment and application updates, you can read the following article: